On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: Sections of Generalized Balls

-We stress that the method of the proof provides an intermediate bound that improves upon the general estimate, e.g. for sections of the cross-polytope, in view of an extra term taking into account the lengths of the projections of the vertices $e_j$ onto the complementary subspace $H^\perp$.
-Note that the following is merely a consequence of \eqref{eq:I1-upper-intermediate} for the case $K_1=B_1^n$. \begin{corollary} For any $H\in G_{n,k}$ such that $e_j\not\in H\cup H^\perp$ for every $1\leq j\leq n$, we have that
+We stress that the method of the proof provides the intermediate bound that improves upon the general estimate, by means of an extra term taking into account the lengths of the projections of the vectors $v_j$ onto the complementary subspace $H^\perp$.
+In the case that $m=n$, $v_j=e_j$, $c_j=1$, and $(\alpha_j)_{j=1}^n$ for every $1\leq j\leq n$, then $K_1=B_1^n$ and, in view of \eqref{eq:I1-upper-intermediate} we obtain the following: \begin{corollary} For any $H\in G_{n,k}$ such that $e_j\not\in H\cup H^\perp$ and for every $1\leq j\leq n$, we have that

 \end{corollary}